 TOM: So I think your builder friend is probably correct, from your description.
-That said, the problem that you have with different builders giving you different advice can be completely avoided if you get a design professional to go in there first.
+That said, the problem that you have with different builders giving you different advice about a patio cover design can be completely avoided if you get a design professional to go in there first.

-So if you’re able to find, for example, an architect in your area that wanted to take on a small project, have them design this patio cover for you and then you’ll have a set of specifications.
-You can work through all the angles with the architect or the designer.
+So if you’re able to find, for example, an architect in your area that wanted to take on a small project, have them give you a patio cover design and then you’ll have a set of specifications.
+You can work through all the angles of the patio cover design with the architect or the designer.
 Then you’ll have a set of specifications.
 You can call those contractors back and say, “This is exactly what I want.
 Now, just give me a price to build it.”

 Otherwise, you have no way of comparing apples to apples, because every builder is going to have their own solution.
 And you’re going to get different prices and you’re really not going to know how to compare them, because who knows what one guy is doing versus another.
 Does that make sense to you?